YagoBiermann/hello-world-script/README.md

 This is a script made in powershell that will draw "hello world" in github contributions throughout 2021. ~~if it works~~

 - ### And how it works?
 Basically, it does automatic commits when the current day reach out a date in the json file.
-For each commit it write a number into *commitFile.txt* that represents each of times the script made a commit.
+For each commit it write a number into *commits.txt* that represents each of times the script made a commit.

 - ### Got it! but...How it's going to impact the world and how relevant this is for our community?
 Good question little boy! unfortunately it does not change the millions tons of carbon dioxide that's emitted daily in the atmosphere and not find automatically all the vulnerabilities of security on your website.
 I just did it because everytime i saw this table of contributions i thought to myself *"this is a really good place to do a pixel art"*, and i never see anybody doing it before.